juicyj201/StockProgramProject21/readme.txt

 Keep in mind that this program is still fantastically basic, and created with the most fundamental functionality we can put into it within a short time frame.
 Though that might give it an edge of being functional rather than complex, it doesn't quite give much to offer yet.
+Nonetheless it still serves as both a stock intake and adminstration application.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  4. Updates and Releases